A COMPARATIVE STUDY OF PHILADELPHIA ROWHOUSES

 Pairs of students were assigned to survey two houses, and then to record a single dwelling in a standardized format combining plans, sections, elevations, and details at comparative scales.
 (For an expanded discussion of the pedagogical purpose of these exercises see Paul Hirshorn, “Comparative Rowhouse Study,” Journal of Architectural Education, July 1983, pp. 14-17.)
 The drawings were then checked for accuracy in terms of drawing conventions, and accurate description of the houses.
 The drawings were then reproduced at exactly 1/3 size (to allow for accurate scaling) so the results of the surveys of the class, and all the classes before them, were available as reference material for the student’s first design problem -- the design of a block of rowhouses.

-Some of the houses surveyed, particularly the newer ones, are drawn in their original form.
-Most of the drawings, though, reflect significant changes made since initial construction, and represent a snapshot of accommodation to new domestic norms, especially in the reconfiguration of kitchens and bathrooms.
+The form of some of the houses drawn, particularly the newer ones, was very close to that which they took when built.
+Most of the drawings, though, especially of houses more than a few decades old, reflect significant changes made since initial construction, and represent a snapshot of accommodation to new domestic norms, especially in the reconfiguration of kitchens and bathrooms.